Priest-Davos/Priest-Davos/README.md

 * 🌍  I'm based in Delhi
 * ✉️  You can contact me at [priestdavos@gmail.com](mailto:priestdavos@gmail.com)
-* 🚀  I'm currently working on full stack app with frontend in react and backend in Django (http://will update)
+* 🚀  I'm currently working on Resume analyzer project
 * 🧠  I'm learning to create  Rest API using Django Rest Framework
 * 🤝  I'm open to collaborating on Machine Learning